PassionDental/docs.passiondental.ca/operations/it_standardization/intro_letter.md

 ### Site Visit 1

 During Site Visit 1, we will send a contractor to perform an IT survey.
-During this survey, the goal is to collect the required information for us to build a floor plan and data on all your computers, servers, printers, cabling, medical equipment, software, and internet services.
-After this survey is completed, we will hold a kick-off call with you to go over the proposed plan.
+During this survey, the goal is to collect the required information for us to build a floor plan and data on all your computers, servers, printers, cabling, dental equipment, software, and internet services.
+After this survey is completed, we will hold a kick-off call with you to go over the proposed plan and budget for the implementation.

 ### Site Visit 2